London Stock Exchange Group: History

 In August 2019, the company agreed to buy Refinitiv in an all-share transaction valuing the target at $27 billion.
 Shortly thereafter, on 11 September 2019, LSEG itself became the target of a £32 billion bid by the Hong Kong Exchanges and Clearing, subject to abandoning its plans to buy Refinitiv.
 LSEG rejected the takeover bid two days later.
 In order to secure the Refinitiv deal, in July 2020, LSEG announced that it was considering selling its Italian assets including MTS, Italian bond trading venue and potentially Borsa Italiana.

 On 18 September 2020, LSEG entered into exclusive talks to sell the Italian Bourse to Euronext.
 The acquisition was announced on 9 October of that same year and was completed on 29 April 2021.

+In August 2023, LSEG said it intends to retire the Refinitiv name across the group, starting with market-data terminal Refinitiv Workspace, which will become LSEG Workspace from the end of August 2023.

 Leadership

-The positions of Chairman and Chief Executive of the London Stock Exchange Group were founded in 2007, upon the establishment of the Group.
-This is not to be confused with the Chairmen and Chief Executive's of the London Stock Exchange plc, which is a subsidiary of the Group.
+The positions of chairman and Chief Executive of the London Stock Exchange Group were founded in 2007, upon the establishment of the Group.
+This is not to be confused with the chairmen and Chief Executive's of the London Stock Exchange plc, which is a subsidiary of the Group.
 The current Chief Executive is former Goldman Sachs banker David Schwimmer, who was appointed in 2018, replacing Xavier Rolet, who was ousted in November 2017.
 Schwimmer's most recent role at Goldman Sachs was serving as "global head of market structure and global head of metals and mining in investment banking".